PEO ACWA Introduction

 Why does PEO ACWA exist?

 In the 1980s, the rise of international concern regarding the effects of chemical warfare led to the decision by Congress to direct the Army to destroy all U.S. chemical weapons.
 This was reinforced by a Presidential directive and the U.S. ratification in 1997 of the Chemical Weapons Convention, an international treaty that calls upon all member nations to destroy their chemical weapons and production facilities.
-To comply with the treaty, the U.S. is destroying its remaining chemical weapons.
+To comply with the treaty, the U.S. agreed to destroy its remaining chemical weapons.

 Initially, incineration was the only proven destruction technology in the U.S. to destroy chemical weapons; however, environmental and community concerns led to discussions around alternative means by which the stockpile could be destroyed.